 “Audio signal processing and suspension theory are very analogous.
 [Spring] rate, compression, and rebound damping exist in both fields.
 Low-speed and hi-speed signals in audio are the same low-speed or hi-speed hits on a bike.
 It’s input versus output really and keeping your wheel on the ground is the same as leveling an audio signal.
 Having an in-depth understanding of both has provided me with a unique perspective on suspension theory and mechanics”

-With eight years in the bike industry that started as a shop grom Luke has been steadily working his way up gaining invaluable experience along the way and has specialized in suspension work.
+With over ten years in the bike industry that started as a shop grom Luke has been steadily working his way up gaining invaluable experience along the way and has specialized in suspension work.
 Luke raced extensively during highschool including the Socal Edurance 12hour curcuit, and the Kenda Cup.
 Trained by miramar collage in aviation maintainence Luke doesn’t work on planes, but still likes to help things fly.
 When he’s not wrenching he’s riding his favorite Colorado trails on his Niner ROS9 hardtail pushing the DH pace of most 160mm full suspension riders.
 During winter months you’ll find him hiding out in the uncrowded backcountry.

-Technical Pro / bike nerd
+Fork & Shock Pro / bike nerd

 With a previous background of wrenching and sales, Patrick found what he finds most important about mountain biking… suspension.
 Additionally, Patrick has a deep rooted history in the outdoor sports and is working passionately towards a long term career in the suspension industry.
 On his free time you’ll find him ripping local trails on his Yeti SB5.5 during the summer, or hunting down the best powder winter has to offer in the off season.